skdwriting/ks/README.md

-# knowledge-sharing
- General Knowledge Sharing Purpose
+# Knowledge Sharing
+This repository will contain curated knowledge sharing on various topics (technical and non technical) Learn, Share and Grow!
+Enjoy!
+Thanks
+-Sanil.